Scientific Name

 Description

-Ferraria crispa is a small perennial, up to 1.5 feet (45 cm) tall, with remarkable, velvety-textured flowers that have intricately frilled and crisped margins on their 3 long and 3 short petals.
-The flowers are also strongly marked and mottled in shades of brown and pale yellow and unfortunately have an unpleasant scent.
-The flowers are up to 2 inches (5 cm) in diameter, produced in late spring to early summer on 2 to 3 stems per corm, and are only open in fine weather.
+Ferraria crispa is a small perennial with remarkable velvety-textured flowers with intricately frilled and crisped margins on their three long and three short petals.
+The flowers are also strongly marked and mottled in brown and pale yellow shades and, unfortunately, have an unpleasant scent.
+They are up to 2 inches (5 cm) in diameter, produced in late spring to early summer on 2 to 3 stems per corm, and are only open in fine weather.

 How to Grow and Care

-The care of Ferraria corms don't require too much either.
-Once their spring flowering has completed, the foliage will slowly begin to fade and the Ferraria flowers go dormant in summer.
+The care of Ferrarias corms don't require too much either.
+Once their spring flowering has been completed, the foliage will slowly begin to fade, and the Ferraria flowers go dormant in summer.
 During this time, all watering should be limited.

 Bring any container-grown plants indoors for overwintering and provide a generous amount of mulch for winter protection to those growing outdoors.